matjam/smoothpaper/README.md

 In my travels from Windows/Mac to using tiling window managers on Linux, I was frustrated with the lack of any way to have a set of wallpapers that transition smoothly while I work.
 I was using feh and nitrogen to set wallpapers, but the transitions were jarring.
 I wanted smooth fading between the wallpapers, and couldn't find a program that did this for X11 (I am aware there are programs that do this for Wayland), so I wrote one.

-You _can_ use xscreensaver's glslideshow to transition between wallpapers, but it's not as smooth as smoothpaper.
+You _can_ use xscreensaver's glslideshow to transition between wallpapers, but it's not as smooth as smoothpaper, and requires the xwinwrap program to work, which is a bit of a hack.

 Because I'm using SFML to do the transitions, I can use a Texture that is stored on the GPU and the transitions are done by changing the alpha value of the texture, so the transitions are very smooth and use very little CPU.